The Scripting module provides access to 3 different toolsets:

 - Create your own custom reports based on model data and/or simulation outputs.

-The Python scripting tools allow you to write Python code to modify the simulation inputs and results at key points in the program execution.
-Access to the API in Python scripts will be included from DesignBuilder v6.2.
+The Python scripting tools provide the same functionality as the C# tools, allowing you to write Python code to process and modify the simulation inputs and results at key points in the program execution.
+Full access to the DesignBuilder API is available.

 The EMS part of the Scripting module also requires the Simulation module.